Document Type : Original Research Paper

 1 Department of Remote Sensing and GIS, Faculty of Geography, Tehran University, Tehran, Iran

-2 Department of Surveying Engineering, Shahid Beheshti University, Tehran, Iran
+2 Department of Surveying Engineering, Faculty of Civil, Water and Environmental Engineering, Shahid Beheshti University, Tehran, Iran

 Abstract